Skip to content

 A Visa allows you to enter Germany, and stay for no more than 90 days in a 180-day cycle.

-If you want to stay in Germany for longer than 90 days, you will need to apply for the correct visa in your home country and once you are in Germany, apply for the subsequent residence permit (Aufenhaltstitel) at the competent Aliens Authority in Germany.
+When you want to stay in Germany for longer than 90 days, you will need to apply for the correct visa in your home country and once you are in Germany, apply for the subsequent residence permit (Aufenhaltstitel) at the competent Aliens Authority in Germany.

 There are two types of residence permits in Germany:

-• Permanent – may be granted in the form of a Settlement permit (Niederlassungserlaubnis) or Permanent EC residence permit.
+• Permanent – may be granted in the form of a Settlement permit (Niederlassungserlaubnis) or Permanent EU residence permit.
 The settlement permit entitles you to pursue any gainful employment and does not contain any further restrictions.

 Holding a residence permit (Aufenthaltserlaubnis) for several years, a secure livelihood and sufficient knowledge of the German language are the minimum requirements for the granting of a settlement permit.